debjitl45/day4/README.md

 Copy

 Q23.
-What is the use of YAML in Spring Boot?
+What is the use of YAML in Spring Boot?<br>
 YAML is a superset of JSON.Spring Boot YAML as an alternative to the application.properties file to define your project properties.
 The SpringApplication class automatically supports YAML as an alternative to properties whenever you have the SnakeYAML library on your classpath.

 Let’s take the following example of the application.properties file.